ermongroup/a-nice-mc/README.md

 - The NICE network is trained through adversarial methods (A); see [jiamings/markov-chain-gan](https://github.com/jiamings/markov-chain-gan).

 ## Running the Experiments
-The code depends on tensorflow >= 1.0, numpy, scipy, matplotlib.
+The code depends on tensorflow >= 1.0, numpy, scipy, matplotlib, and pandas.
 It has been tested on both Python 2 and Python 3.

 The Effective Sample Size metric for evaluating MCMC algorithms will appear on screen, and is stored in `logs/[experiment_name]/ess.csv`.